Management Consultant Job Description

 What is a Management Consultant?

-Management Consultants help businesses and organisations improve their performance.
+Management Consultants help businesses and organizations improve their performance.
 They do this through providing external advice that helps to improve efficiency and facilitate problem-solving to enable growth.
-Management Consultants can join organisations in an advisory role, or can be brought in to implement recommendations as well.
+Management Consultants can join organizations in an advisory role, or can be brought in to implement recommendations as well.

 Management Consultant Average Salary Expectations

 Management Consultancy is a competitive role and one that is highly sought after by businesses of all sizes.
-In our experience, starting salaries for junior Management Consultants is between $70,000 to $90,000.
-This will largely depend on the size of the organisation as well as location.
-For an established Management Consultant, salary expectations are between $100,000-$200,000, depending on experience.
+In our experience, starting salaries for junior Management Consultants average between $70,000 and $90,000.
+The salary that you can negotiate will largely depend on the size of the organization as well as location.
+For an established Management Consultant, salary expectations are between $100,000 and $200,000, depending on experience.
 For Senior Management Consultants, salary expectations can be higher still, again, depending on experience.

 Learn more about Management Consulting Salaries.